 In sum, the language of the agreement does not entitle Newman to an annual bonus of contingency recoveries after his termination, and this Court should not retroactively impose a contractual obligation on Defendants to which they never agreed.
 For that reason, Newman's breach of contract claim should be dismissed.

-C. Newman's promissory estoppel claim is both inconsistent with his breach of contract claim and insufficient under Pennsylvania law.
+C. Newman's promissory estoppel claim is insufficient under Pennsylvania law.